devsquaresio/AdventOfCode2016/README.md

  - Second part, we can create a decode function to shift the letters
  - I was checking, and if the room letters decode to "northpole object storage", return id

+## Day 5
+Hashing.
+No other way than to brute force.
+ - We just check the hash to see if it has **five zeros** and keep on incrementing
+ - For second part, we just do the same except grab **first and second nonzero** for the index and value, and make sure not to replace any spots